AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/bestiary/undead/devkarin-lich-ggr.md

       \ or from a critical hit.
 On a success, the lich drops to 1 hit point instead."
     "name": "Undead Fortitude"
 "actions":
-  - "desc": "Melee Spell Attack: +9 to hit, reach 5 ft., one creature.
-Hit:\
+  - "desc": "*Melee Spell Attack:* +9 to hit, reach 5 ft., one creature. *Hit:*\
       \ 14 (4d6) poison damage, and the target must succeed on a DC 17 Constitution\
       \ saving throw or be [poisoned](Інструменти%20ДМ/CLI/rules/conditions.md#Poisoned)\
       \ for 1 minute.
 The [poisoned](Інструменти%20ДМ/CLI/rules/conditions.md#Poisoned)\
       \ target can repeat the saving throw at the end of each of its turns, ending\
       \ the effect on itself on a success."
     "name": "Noxious Touch"
+"legendary_description": "Legendary Action Uses: 3.
+Immediately after another creature's\
+  \ turn, the devkarin lich can expend a use to take one of the following actions.\
+  \ The devkarin lich regains all expended uses at the start of each of its turns."
 "legendary_actions":
   - "desc": "The lich casts one of its cantrips."
     "name": "Cantrip"